loh-tar/filu/database/readme.txt

 Expecting the user exists already do:
   ./configure -d myDatabaseName -s mySchema -u myUser -U

-NOTE: Use only lower case letters for dbame, schema (and user?)
+NOTE: Use only lower case letters for dbname, schema and user.

 4- Default Values
 ===================
-After creating the database there are no longer any default values, except these less you could find in the files at /FiluSource/database/defaults.
+After creating the database there are no longer any default values, except these less you could find in /database/misc/table_entries.sql.
 But don't worry.
-After successful installation of the Filu programs read FiluSource/doc/first-steps.txt and be happy.
+After successful installation of the Filu programs read /doc/first-steps.txt and be happy.

 5- Backup